I've got integrity up the wazoo: I mean what I say, and say what I mean, and I'm as honest and open as I can possibly be.

 I prefer to meet people where they are, and I actively avoid having expectations on who or what people should be.
 Outside of the extremes of negative behavior, I don't feel I have the right to judge anyone for anything, and I feel I'm on better terms with the world because of it.

-Excellent two-way communication is really important to me, so ideally, I'd love to find someone - if we both choose to - to have an intelligent or interesting conversation with, every day.
+Excellent two-way communication is really important to me, so ideally, I'd love to find someone to have an intelligent or interesting conversation with, every day.

 There's a quote I like that sums this up: